top of page

 Do hydrosols expire?

 Yes, hydrosols generally expire about 18 months from their distillation or 6 months from purchase.
 When they expire, they fade in scent and potency.
 So they do not "go bad" but rather become weaker and weaker until they resemble distilled water.
-I have hydrosols that are several years old and still crystal clear but have lost much of their smell.
+Some hydrosols last longer than others.

 How do I know when my hydrosol will expire?

 Every hydrosol should have a small batch ID sticker on it.
 The last 2 numbers are the year it was distilled.
-For exampled TLS02-22 was the 2nd Tulsi distillation of 2022 and is best used by the end of 2023.
+For exampled TLS02-22 was distilled in 2022 and is best used by the end of 2023.

 Why does my recent purchase smell different than my last?